ibm-cloud-docs/BlockStorage/provisioning-block_storage.md

 - `location` – Datacenter in which to order iSCSI volume
 - `size` – Size of the volume, in GB
 - `os_type` – OS Type to use for volume alignment, see help for list
-- `iops` – Number of IOPs for a “Performance” order
+- `iops` – Number of IOPS for a “Performance” order
 - `tier_level` – Tier level to use for an “Endurance” order
 - `snapshot_size` – The size of optional snapshot space, if snapshot space is also ordered (None if not ordered)
 - `service_offering` – Requested offering package to use in the order (‘storage_as_a_service’, ‘enterprise’, or ‘performance’)